tigera-solutions/cc-eks-compliance/modules/module-5-security-guardrails.md

    kubectl apply -f pre
    ```

-Included in the `pre` there folder are two applications that will be used in the exercises during the workshop.
-The diagram below shows how the elements of each application communicate between themselves.
+Included in the `pre` there folder is an applications that will be used in the exercises during the workshop.
+The diagram below shows how the elements of the application communicate between themselves.

 ![vote](https://github.com/tigera-solutions/cc-eks-compliance/assets/104035488/142ea62b-be3e-4c37-b39c-b501e1834f89)

-There are also other objects that will be created for the workshop.
+There are also other objects that will be created.
 We will lear about them later in the workshop.

    > **Note**: Wait until all the pods are up and running to move to the next step.